Antoni Radziwiłł

-Prince Antoni Henryk Radziwiłł (/pl/; 13 June 1775 - 7 April 1833) was a Polish and Prussian noble, aristocrat, musician, and politician.
+Prince Antoni Henryk Radziwiłł (/pl/; 13 June 1775 - 7 April 1833) was a Polish–Lithuanian and Prussian noble, aristocrat, musician, and politician.
 Initially a hereditary Duke of Nieśwież and Ołyka, as a scion of the Radziwiłł family he also held the honorific title of a Reichsfürst of the Holy Roman Empire.
 Between 1815 and 1831 he acted as Duke-Governor (książę-namiestnik, Statthalter) of the Grand Duchy of Posen, an autonomous province of the Kingdom of Prussia created out of Greater Polish lands annexed in the Partitions of Poland.